tanema/behaviourtree.lua/README.md

 local mytask = BehaviourTree.Task:new({
   -- (optional) this function is called directly before the run method -- is called.
-It allows you to setup things before starting to run -- Beware: if task is resumed after calling this.running(), start is not called. start = function(self, obj)
+It allows you to setup things before starting to run -- Beware: if task is resumed after calling running(), start is not called. start = function(task, obj)
     obj.isStarted = true
   end,

-  -- (optional) this function is called directly after the run method -- is completed with either this.success() or this.fail().
-It allows you to clean up -- things, after you run the task. finish = function(self, obj)
+  -- (optional) this function is called directly after the run method -- is completed with either success() or fail().
+It allows you to clean up -- things, after you run the task. finish = function(task, obj)
     obj.isStarted = false
   end,

   -- This is the meat of your task.
 The run method does everything you want it to do.
   -- Finish it with one of these method calls:
-  -- this.success() - The task did run successfully
+  -- success() - The task did run successfully
-  -- this.fail()    - The task did fail
+  -- fail()    - The task did fail
-  -- this.running() - The task is still running and will be called directly from parent node run = function(self, obj)
+  -- running() - The task is still running and will be called directly from parent node run = function(task, obj)
-    self:success()
+    success()
   end
 });